 - In the case of

-any document to be used in another country which is not a party to the
+any document to be used in a state of destination which is not a State

-Convention, authentication is provided by way of legalisation.
+Party to the Convention, authentication is provided by

 process entails two stages